deancallahan25/Redwood-Analytics-Portfolio/project-plan.md

 9. Maintenance After Setup: We will evaluate how taxing these systems are to maintain and if they need to be maintained by someone.
 Our domain expert will handle this criterion.

 ## 4. Sample Implementations to be Built
-- **Spreadsheet Prototype:** Data will be entered into a Google Form and will then be exported to a Excel spreadsheet.
+- **Spreadsheet Prototype:** Data will be entered into a Google Form and will then be exported to an Excel spreadsheet.
+The data will be structed with the columns being the names or descriptions of our data and the rows as the values of the data.
-- **Database Prototype:** Data will be entered into a website using various web applications and then entered into an Oracle SQL database schema.
+- **Database Prototype:** Data will be entered into a frontend website form (or google sheet if this proves too difficult) and then entered into an Oracle SQL database schema.
+The tables will be made of groups of related data points like weight and category and will have appropriate relations between tables.

 ## 5. Data to be Collected for the Trial
 - What sample data will you enter?
 We will use our recorded data from our audit we conducted on 9/11.
 If we need more data or we decide we want to collect other data points, we may conduct another audit.